davewalker60/pmdup/pages/booking-rooms.md

 Like last year, we will attempt to fit everyone who has their deposit in by the Las Arenas initial selection deadline into the Tetris puzzle of rooms and room preferences.
 Hopefully, the process will take less time than the month or more of followups it took last year.
 Ya Saboor (divine patience) please!!

-Based on the **Fairness** question on last year's form, the community, by a wide margin, favors giving lodging priority to camp registrants with disability/mobility concerns (17%), followed by having two camp registrants in each room (12%).
-Ten camp registrants were left stranded on the waitlist last year, so having a solo room or a non-registrant roommate is highly unlikely this year.
+Based on the **Fairness** question on last year's form, the community, by a wide margin, favors giving lodging priority to camp registrants with disability/mobility concerns that require special consideration (17%), followed by having two camp registrants in each room (12%).
+Last year, 10 camp registrants were left stranded on the waitlist, so having a solo room or a non-registrant roommate is highly unlikely this year.
 Please be prepared to honor the community's preferences.

 *Note: In the event that the Tetris puzzle cannot be solved via everyone cooperating, we'll use some form of a lottery (TBD depending on what's making the puzzle unsolvable).*